arangodb/docs/3.10/programs-arangodump-maskings.md

 }
 ```

-… will be changed as follows:
+… is changed as follows:

 ```json
 {